python-microservices/pyms/README.md

 But... what happens with our configuration out of code like Kubernetes configmap? what happens with transactionality?
 If we have many microservices, what happens with traces?.

-There are many problems around Python and microservices and we can`t find anyone to give a solution.
+There are many problems around Python and microservices and we can't find anyone to give a solution.

 We start creating these projects to try to solve all the problems we have found in our professional lives about microservices architecture.